 Read More »

-Check out the full interview below.
+Check out an exclusive reveal of several images from the show below.
 Read More »

 Cool Posts From Around the Web:

 A few weeks back, Mondo tweeted something very, very exciting for poster enthusiasts around the world.
 The tweet simply said:

 Well, today we can exclusively announce all the details about the event…except the title of the movie, of course.
 Mondo Mystery Movie XI will take place December 14 at the Crest Theatre in Los Angeles, CA. Tickets go on sale Monday November 11 at a random time and range from $85 to a whopping $500!